 The Office of Compliance and Risk Management (OCRM) provides guidance and support to institutions so they can successfully perform various activities and fulfill compliance obligations.
 This document was created for institutions as a reminder of the requirements of § UWS 8.035 and to provide guidance and best practices surrounding Institutional Ethics Committees.
-It is the responsibility of the institution to interpret this guidance and decide on its own practices.
+Except as required by policy or law, any guidance or best practice offered in this document is optional and should not be considered a requirement in fulfilling compliance obligations.